yannickbijl/AutoMergeCellSignatures/README.md

 This is where the other parameter `max_marker_difference` comes into.
 This parameter is the minimal amount of difference a single marker in the cell signature must have to be considered unique.
 Thus a cell signatures can be considered unique when it has a minimum distance to all other cell signatures or at least a single marker is differential enough.

+When cell signatures are not unique, and thus too similar, they are merged by taking the mean of the cell signatures.
+Cell type names are chained together for identification of the signatures.

 ## Results
 Text